ramank775/SafetyAppDiscussion/README.md

-Cool we appreciate that you want to contribute towards the initiative.
+Cool, we appreciate that you want to contribute towards the initiative.

-To contribute you can raise at the issue as we can in an initial stage, if need any help that you can do
+To contribute you can raise at the issue as we can in an initial stage if need any help that you can do